Top 45+ Flutter Interview Questions And Answers

 A Flutter package is an assembly of configuration files, assets, and Dart code that offers particular features or functionalities that are readily integrated into a Flutter project.
 You can add Flutter packages as dependencies to your project’s pubspec.yaml file by visiting the Pub.
 Dev is the official package repository for Flutter.
 Flutter packages can be used to expand the functionality of your Flutter app, integrate third-party services, add additional UI elements, and access platform-specific APIs.

-67. Explain the concept of widget composition in Flutter.
+67. What is the concept of widget composition in Flutter?

 Ans: